Like this site:

 You need to push your body out of its comfort zone.

 Running at different speeds during training will help you improve different body systems.
-When you do interval training, your body gets trained at pumping oxygen to the muscles more efficiently.
+When you do interval training, your body gets trained at pumping oxygen to your muscles more efficiently.

 When oxygen delivery is more efficient, your body is able to go at a faster pace without breaking down.

-When you start interval running you will want to start off easily, e.g. 1 minute hard, 3 minutes easy alternating.
-Over time build up the interval running time to about 5 minutes and reduce the rest time to 2-3 minutes.
+When you start interval running you will want to start off easily, e.g. 30 seconds hard, 2 minutes easy alternating.
+Over time build up the interval running time to about 3-5 minutes.

 Follow the link for more information about interval running.